TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/manual.md

 nKeys n,o,p,q,r.
 If nKeys = m,s,t then large strings also enabled for M S T keys 01 - 96.
 Large strings tested up to 64kB.
 Keys MST 01-24 are best used for text<200 char and MST 25-96 for large text or use all NKeys NOPQR etc 01-96 for large text.
 For example copy two large (>10kB) files L1 and S12 on SDCard.
 Then program nKey n01 with content L1.
-Use KeyBrd editor with n01as source in brown not white and add L1[Sav].
+Use KeyBrd editor with n01 as source (in brown not white), and add L1[Sav].
 Test by pressing key nKey [n01].
-Change nKey letter to S with [Cfg][Opt]PadKey[o] then press nKey [S12] - test both keys both with notepad as the focus.
+Change nKey letter to S with [Cfg][Opt]PadKey[o] then press nKey [S12] - tested both keys both with notepad as the focus.

-Send new text strings up to 200 characters to keys S1/T1 - S12/T24 via USB serial Start string with <1 to <6 followed by the string assigned to S1/T1-S24/T24 - end string with >
-If current Layout is L3 then S1 to S6 changed, Layout L4 T1 to T6 changed, Layout L1 then M1 to M6 changed
-If current Layer is A then M1/S1/T1-M6/S6/T6 changed, if Layer B M7/S7/T7-M12/S12/T12 changed etc.
-To store the string sent on SDCard rather than Flash make sure that the "A" to "D" colour is orange and not white and that Layer 1, 3, or 4 is showing [L1][L3][L4].
+Send new text strings up to 200 characters to keys S1/T1 - S12/T24 via USB serial.
+Start string with <1 to <6 followed by the string assigned to S1/T1-S24/T24 - end string with > If current Layout is L3 then S1 to S6 changed, Layout L4 T1 to T6 changed, Layout L1 then M1 to M6 changed If current Layer is A then M1/S1/T1-M6/S6/T6 changed, if Layer B M7/S7/T7-M12/S12/T12 changed etc. To store the string sent on SDCard rather than Flash make sure that the "A" to "D" colour is orange and not white and that Layer 1, 3, or 4 is showing [L1][L3][L4].
 The sent string will then be stored to the current SDCard file selected set 1 to 5 and to the filename selected by the first number after the starting < character.
+Very large text files should be directly copied from a PC to the SDCard.

 Example 1: Indicator A-D is orange and Layer 3 [S]keys [S7] to [S12] is visible.
 SDCard set 1 is active (set with *sd*1[ADD][EXE] or use [Cfg][Opt]+Pad[o]).
 Then use a serial terminal to send <1This is a string for key [S1].>.